 Step 1: Create a Google Tag Manager Account

-Step 4: Add Google Tag Manager Code to Your functions.php File
+Step 4: Add GTM Code to Your functions.php File

 /*-----------------------------------------------------------

-Include the Tag Manager to the header by wplook.com
+Include Google Tag Manager in the header by wplook.com

 -----------------------------------------------------------*/